 Should we blame God for designing the world and us to contain error?
 Is God not perfect?
 I think not.
 We have to have faith that God is perfect and designed us to be susceptible to error for a simple reason.
 We are an incomplete design without His truth in us.
 He created us and it is only on the path that he created for us to walk while in the human experience will we find peace and serenity.
 This itself is the proof that an intelligent designer created us and in such a manner that we would search for Him, the Creator.
 Only an intelligent designer could create us with our ability to have the experience of being human and as well perfect a plan for us to find Him.
 It is truth that moves us toward that goal.
 And it is truth that sets us free.

 So how does Alcoholics Anonymous, which is often expressed as a design for living, move us forward in the process of seeking truth and help us to find our creator?
-That is the topic of the final article titled “Design Demands a Designer – The AA 12-Step Program.”
+That is the topic of the final article titled “Design Demands a Designer – AA and its 12-Step Program.”

 In the previous three articles we identified the important need for truth in the search for the God of our own understanding.
 The bedrock for this search is found in a realistic observation of the abundance of truthful evidence for an intelligent designer of the cosmos (universe) with its infinite uncompressible size, the perfect clockwork of own solar system, and our earthy habitat and the fine-tuning that it had to have to support life as we know it.
 This should only spur you to do further research of the enormous amount of empirical evidence that supports the belief that there is a master Grand Designer of everything and He is alive and personal.